jimlinntu/scaling-book/sharding.md

 {% include figure.liquid path="assets/img/ag_matmul.gif" caption="<b>Figure:</b> an animation showing how a single sharded matrix-vector product can be overlapped with the resulting AllReduce (case 3 above).
 A full matmul is composed of multiple matrix-vector products." %}

 To put it simply, we can do the matmul for one chunk of the matrix while starting the ring reduction for previous chunks.
 In some cases we can also tile over the batch dimension or matrix input dimension.
-We work through a simple JAX implementation in [Part 10](../jax-stuff) and [the Mosaic docs](https://docs.jax.dev/en/latest/pallas/gpu/collective_matmul.html) also gives a good example on GPU.
+We work through a simple JAX implementation in [Part 10](../jax-stuff) and [the Mosaic docs](https://docs.jax.dev/en/latest/pallas/gpu/collective_matmul.html) also give a good example on GPU.
 We encourage you to implement a version of this at some point.

 ## What Have We Learned?